 The hydraulic swivel is a two-port swivel that allows continuous, unlimited rotation.
 Refer to drawing for more information.

 MANIFOLD

-The hydraulic manifold contains the system relief valve, proportional flow control valve, and a directional control valve for each function.
+The hydraulic manifold consists of a differential pressure sensing flow control valve, the system relief valve, proportional flow control valve, and 4 way directional control valves.